 - Reading Volunteers: Every summer, PT campers log over 1,500 hours reading with adults.
 This is the key component to their success.
 At least 14 reading volunteers are needed each day, so that campers get one on one time they need to succeed in reading.

 Tuesday House is a thrift shop located at 327 S Penn Ave., Bartlesville, OK.
 It is open from 8:00 am to 4:00 p.m. on Tuesday and Saturdays, 9:00 a.m. to 12:00 p.m.
-Tuesday House operates solely for the benefit of MUTUAL Girls Club of Bartlesville, Inc. Tuesday House sells a large variety of merchandise (furniture, appliances, antiques, toys, books, clothing, and a huge array of household items, plus much more) at affordable prices.
+Tuesday House operates solely for the benefit of Heart Matters (formerly known as MUTUAL Girls Club of Bartlesville, Inc.).
+Tuesday House sells a large variety of merchandise (furniture, appliances, antiques, toys, books, clothing, and a huge array of household items, plus much more) at affordable prices.
 The shop is stocked by donations from the community and staffed by volunteers.
 Special Thursday openings are announced via their monthly calendar.

 Community volunteer help is essential for the successful operation of Tuesday House.
 Volunteers are needed Mondays, Wednesdays and Saturdays from 9:00 a.m. to noon and Tuesdays from 8:00 a.m. to 4:00 p.m.